ChrisCummins/chriscummins.github.io/_drafts/from-ipad.md

 ---
-title: Test from iPad
+title: Updated iPad test.
 ---

-This post written and committed using Working Copy.
+This post was written in ByWord and committed using Working Copy.